solveland/GengarSEP/README.md

 Push-notifications and map:
 The app requires Google play services to be installed in order for the push-notices and map to work (på svenska: operatörstjänster).
 This can be found on the play store.

+Gitinspector:
+The gitinspector report history for the first three weeks does not represent reality well.
+This is because we extended our first sprint and had exams during week 2 and 3.
+Also some numbers are skewed because of pair programming.